Being Negative but Constructively: Lessons Learnt from Creating Better Visual Question Answering Datasets: Introduction

-While a clever strategy for taking exams, such ``shortcuts'' prevent us from studying faithfully how different learning algorithms comprehend the meanings in images and languages (\emph{e.g.}, the quality of the embeddings of both images and languages in a semantic space).
+While a clever strategy for taking exams, such ``shortcuts'' prevent us from studying faithfully how different learning algorithms comprehend the meanings in images and languages (e.g., the quality of the embeddings of both images and languages in a semantic space).
 It has been noted that machines can achieve very high accuracies of selecting the correct answer without the visual input (\ie, the image), the question, or both~\cite{jabri2016revisiting,antol2015vqa}.
 Clearly, the learning algorithms have overfit on incidental statistics in the datasets.
-For instance, if the decoy answers have rarely been used as the correct answers (to any questions), then the machine can rule out a decoy answer with a binary classifier that determines whether the answers are in the set of the correct answers --- note that this classifier does not need to examine the image and it just needs to memorizes the list of the correct answers in the training dataset.
-See Fig.~\ref{fConcept} for an example, and Sec.~\ref{S_diagnosis} for more and detailed analysis.
+For instance, if the decoy answers have rarely been used as the correct answers (to any questions), then the machine can rule out a decoy answer with a binary classifier that determines whether the answers are in the set of the correct answers --- note that this classifier does not need to examine the image and it just needs to memorize the list of the correct answers in the training dataset.
+See Fig.~\ref{fConcept} for an example, and Sect.~\ref{S_diagnosis} for more and detailed analysis.

 We focus on minimizing the impacts of exploiting such shortcuts.
 We suggest a set of principles for creating decoy answers.
-In light of the amount of human efforts in curating existing datasets for the visual QA task, we propose two procedures that revise those datasets such that the decoy answers are better designed.
+In light of the amount of human efforts in curating existing datasets for the Visual QA task, we propose two procedures that revise those datasets such that the decoy answers are better designed.
 In contrast to some earlier works, the procedures are fully automatic and do not incur additional human annotator efforts.
 We apply the procedures to revise both Visual7W~\cite{zhu2016Visual7W} and VQA~\cite{antol2015vqa}.
-Additionally, we create a multiple-choice based dataset from the recently released Visual Genome dataset~\cite{krishna2016vg}, resulting in the largest multiple-choice dataset for the visual QA task, with more than one million image-question-candidate answers triplets.
+Additionally, we create new multiple-choice based datasets from COCOQA~\cite{ren2015exploring} and the recently released VQA2~\cite{goyal2016making} and Visual Genome datasets~\cite{krishna2016vg}.
+The one based on Visual Genome becomes the largest multiple-choice dataset for the Visual QA task, with more than one million image-question-candidate answers triplets.